basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 # (... a couple more ...)
 ```

-In this example, you store not only your configuration files but also several of the plugins as git submodules.
-This approach ensures that all your essential settings and tools are in one place, making it easy to manage, backup, and share.

-To get started with version controlling your dotfiles, create a new Git repository and add your configuration files and submodules.
-Then, commit your changes and push them to a remote repository (such as GitHub or GitLab) for safekeeping and easy access.
+To start version controlling your dotfiles, create a new Git repository, add your config files and submodules, then commit and push to a remote repository for safekeeping.

-I highly recommend using [Dotbot](https://github.com/anishathalye/dotbot) to automate the installation of your dotfiles.
+[Dotbot](https://github.com/anishathalye/dotbot) is highly recommended for automating the installation of your dotfiles.

-Embrace the power of version control and keep your dotfiles safe and secure, as any true terminal ninja would.

 {{% callout note %}}
 Although I keep my dotfiles in a Git repository, I have not made it public.
 I might do so in the future, let me know if you're interested!
 {{% /callout %}}

-## 🐚 The Art of Shell: Zsh and Oh-my-zsh
+## 🐚 The Power of Zsh and Oh-my-zsh

-The first step in our journey is choosing the right shell.
+The first step toward terminal efficiency is choosing the right shell.
-We want a shell that is powerful, versatile, and expressive.
-Enter the Zen of Zsh, a fantastic shell for interactive use, with features that make your life easier.
+Zsh is a powerful, versatile, and user-friendly shell with features that significantly improve the command line experience.

-But why stop there?
-Let's add some spice to our shell with Oh-my-zsh, a delightful framework for managing Zsh configurations.
+Oh-my-zsh adds even more functionality as a framework for managing Zsh configurations.
-It's the secret sauce that brings our terminal to life with themes, plugins, and functions.
-I suggest a few plugins in the example below and go through them in more detail later in this post.
+It brings themes, plugins, and functions that make the terminal more powerful and enjoyable to use.

-To set up Zsh and Oh-my-zsh, follow these steps:
+Setting up Zsh and Oh-my-zsh is straightforward:

 1. Install Zsh (check your system's package manager for instructions).
 2. Install Oh-my-zsh by running: